 Comparing with the best

-Estonia is well-represented with two exciting projects.
+Estonia is also well-represented with two other exciting projects.
 Among the nominees for the Modern and Future-proof Policymaking Initiative of the Year, which showcases initiatives that use cutting-edge technology to support foreign direct investors, is Invest Estonia and our ComparEST service.
+It won the 3rd place in a tight competition.

 Previously, Invest Estonia has been included in IRCAI’s (The International Research Centre in Artificial Intelligence under the auspices of UNESCO) list of 100 most promising artificial intelligence-related solutions for the benefit of humanity.
 We have also been awarded the United Nations Investment Promotion Award as, according to the U.N, the agency has shown readiness, innovation and excellence in supporting the evolving needs of investors during the COVID-19 crisis.

-In addition to Invest Estonia’s nomination, another Estonian project that made it to the shortlist is the Vivita, Creativity Accelerator for Children and Youth.
-It has been nominated in the Youth Empowerment section for its commitment to teaching children to imagine and create.
-Located in the famous Telliskivi creative district, it helps kids learn new skills through self-directed experimentation and participation in real-life projects, such as coding or modelling.
+Another Estonian success, Vivita, won in the Youth Empowerment section.
+It has been nominated for its commitment to teaching children to imagine and create.
+Located in the famous Telliskivi creative district, Vivita helps kids learn new skills through self-directed experimentation and participation in real-life projects, such as coding or modelling.

 Considering investing in Estonia?
 Fill out our e-Consulting form, and one of our investment advisors will get in touch soon.